Terms and Conditions

 (c) solicit or induce any party to terminate or reduce its relationship with BAC; or

 (d) directly or indirectly cause any employee or consultant of BAC to terminate their relationship with BAC.

 9.1 BAC will take complete payment information from the Customer, when the Customer places a Booking.

 9.2.
-BAC can elect 1) to process payment of the entire Fee at any time from the date of the Booking until the hiring of the Classic Vehicle has begun or completed or 2) only to process payment of the Booking Fee, and then require that the Customer pays the Owner the Hiring Fee, when the Owner requires that to be paid.
+BAC can elect 1) to process payment of the entire Fee at any time from the date of the Booking until the hiring of the Classic Vehicle has begun or completed or 2) only to process payment of the Service Fee, and then require that the Customer pays the Owner the Hiring Fee, when the Owner requires that to be paid.

 9.3 In the event where BAC shall release a Hiring Fee to the Owner, the Hiring Fee shall be released to the Owner between 2 to 5 Business Days after the hiring of the relevant Classic Vehicle has completed.